LoopKit/loopdocs/docs/browser/automatic.md

 On the second Sunday of every month, you will see a longer `build action`.
 The purpose of this build is to provide a recent version of the app in *TestFlight* so you are never in a situation where you have no app on your phone.

-> Older code built on the first of the month, but that tends to be a very busy time for GitHub - automatic builds are shifted to the second Sunday of each month.
+> Previously the build action would run every Wed or the first of the month, when GitHub resources were impacted.

 !!! important "You Get No Warning if Repository Build Action is Disabled"
     If your build action is disabled, no build actually happens, no warning email is sent and a green checkmark (&#x2705;) appears beside a very short build action in which the actual build was skipped.